 Remembering “Honey Fitz” ~ the other side of the Kennedy Legacy

-On this day last year as the Kennedy legacy got a renewal with Ted Kennedy, Jr. elected to the State Senate in Connecticut and great-great grandson Joe Kennedy, III re-elected to his 4th CD seat in the US House of Representatives…we looked at the maternal side of the family to remember the life and legacy of Rose Kennedy’s father– the famed John “Honey Fitz” Fitzgerald – Mayor of Boston.
-Here’s the “Honey Fitz” story as we note his election to the US Congress on November 6, 1894…
+The excitement of this political week has us returning to the archives to remember the live and legacy of the Kennedy family’s maternal grandfather – famed John “Honey Fitz” Fitzgerald.
+Just two days ago his great-grandson Ted Kennedy, Jr. launched his political career at the state level getting elected to the State Senate in Connecticut while great-great grandson Joe Kennedy, III was re-elected to his 4th CD seat in the US House of Representatives.
+Here’s the “Honey Fitz” story as we note his election to the US Congress on November 6, 1894….

 From the archive ~